xgqfrms-GitHub/fonts/tools/encodings/GF 2016 Glyph Sets/Vietnamese/README.md

 ![Vietnamese accents](img/VIT_accents.jpg)

 Adjust the new accents to your liking.
 Then add localised Vietnamese glyphs with the next command.
-Go to 'Glyphs > Add Glyphs', copy and paste the code below:
+Go to `Glyphs > Add Glyphs`, copy and paste the code below:

 ```
 A+acutecomb.loclVIT=Aacute.loclVIT